-- The company was established in the name of the Electronic Market Operation Technology Company E Aswaq, Commercial Registry of Cairo Investment No. 150444 Joint Stock Companies on 01/07/2020 in accordance with the provisions of Law 159 of 1981, the Joint Stock Companies Law and its excutive regulations.

-- The duration of the company is 25 years starting from the date of registration in the commercial register.

-The company's headquarters: Building No. B 2111 - Smart Village - Km 28 Cairo-Alexandria Desert Road.
+- The company was established in the name of the the technology company for Ecommerce operations E-ASWAAQ MISR, Commercial Registry of Cairo Investment No. 150444 Joint Stock Companies on 01/07/2020 in accordance with the provisions of Law 159 of 1981, the Joint Stock Companies Law and its excutive regulations. - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters: Building No. B 2111 Smart Village Km 28 Cairo-Alexandria Desert Road.